Best LinkedIn Post Length for Engagement 2026: 1,300-1,900 Chars (Data)

 Posts under 500 characters typically underperform because LinkedIn's algorithm interprets them as low-effort content.
 Posts over 2,000 characters lose readers before they engage.

-The 1,300–1,600 range works because it fits a complete narrative arc—hook, context, insight, and call-to-action—without requiring the reader to invest more than 60–90 seconds.
+The 1,300–1,900 range works because it fits a complete narrative arc—hook, context, insight, and call-to-action—without requiring the reader to invest more than 60–90 seconds.
+This expanded sweet spot reflects 2026's trend toward more substantive content that provides genuine value.

 Post Length vs Engagement Chart